OpusCapita/fsm-workflow/fsm-task-manager/README.md

           "name": "logAction"
         }
       ],
-      "auto": [
-        {"name": "isTrue"}
-      ]
+      "isAutomatic": true
     }
   ]
 }

 ```

-_isTrue_ - is a 'auto' guard, function that should exist in {guards} parameter of _MachineDefinition_
+_someAutoGuard_ - is a 'auto' guard, function that should exist in {guards} parameter of _MachineDefinition_
 constructor.

 _Auto-guards_ execution result (should be true or false) signal whether to execute or not transition automatically.
-If you need the node to be automatic 'as is by default' configure it like "auto": []
+If you need the node to be automatic 'as is by default', use "isAutomatic": true

 ###Configuring process Manager
 ```